For Old Bill's Nonprofit Participants

 Which Nonprofits Can Join Old Bill’s Fun Run?

 Qualifying nonprofit organizations in Teton County, Wyoming are invited to participate in Old Bill’s Fun Run.
 See Eligibility details above.
 Teton County, Idaho organizations that participate in the Tin Cup Challenge are not eligible.
-See “Eligibility” in the Rules & Procedures document above.

 How Does Old Bill’s Fun Run Raise Money for Nonprofits?

-Run Day is a fun outdoor event that highlights the giving season, which runs from August 1st to the Friday after the race.
-During the giving season, approved nonprofits campaign for donors to give to their organization via the Community Foundation.
-Donors use donor forms (online or paper copies) to specify which charities they are supporting.
+Run Day is a fun outdoor event that highlights the Giving Season, which runs from August 13, 2021 to the Friday after Run Day.
+During the Giving Season, approved nonprofits campaign for donors to give to their organization via the Community Foundation.
+Donors use donor forms (online or paper) to specify which charities they are supporting.
 Separately, the Foundation solicits Co-Challenger contributions that are used to partially match the designated gifts each nonprofit receives.

 What are the Community Foundation’s Responsibilities?

-- Receive and process all gifts to Old Bill’s Fun Run and provide a tax receipt
+- Receive and process all gifts to Old Bill’s Fun Run and provide tax receipts to donors

 - Provide promotional and marketing presence for Old Bill’s Fun Run